KadVenku/GameDataGateway/README.md

 - Keep your methods short and readable.
 Long methods with a lot of nested statements can usually be split into multiple smaller methods.
 - Your method names should state what the method does.
 - Don't start your interface names with "I", rather add an "Imp" suffix or a more descriptive name to the implementation.
-- Comments should be avoided at all costs.
+- Comments should be avoided at all cost.
 If your code cannot be understood without comments rewrite it.

 ## Contributing